kostekd/kostekd/README.md

 - 👋 Hi, I’m @kostekd
 - 👀 I’m currently working as a Web developer
-- 🌱 I’m currently learning about bundlers, JS tools and CI/CD.
+- 🌱 I’m currently learning about bundlers, NodeJS and CI/CD.

 <!---